aparna-aketi/aparna-aketi.github.io/_posts/2023-11-13-Gossip-Averaging.md

 **Convergence:**

-The gossip averaging algorithm converges in linear time with respect to the number of nodes i.e., $\mathcal{O}(n)$.
+The gossip averaging algorithm converges in linear time with respect to the number of nodes i.e., $O(n)$.
 The following are the constraints required for the linear convergence of the gossip averaging algorithm.

 1. *Strongly Connected Graph:* There is a path from each node to every other node.
 2. *Self Loops:* Each node is connected to itself.